djlucas/initd/README.md

 - **No Ecosystem Lock-in**
   - Use existing syslog (syslogd, rsyslog, syslog-ng)
   - Plain text logs, standard tools
+  - Each utility is a standalone daemon and works independent of the others:
+    - init - reaps processes, handles shutdown singals, and manages your service manager or runlevel control
+    - supervisor - provides use of .service units to start managed services
+    - timer - provides use of .timer files for cron repacement (or supplemnt)
+    - socket - provies use of .socket files for super-daemon features

 - **Reuses Existing Infrastructure**
   - Doesn't replace working solutions